charlehsin/charlehsin.github.io/_posts/2021-11-19-oauth2-in-aspnet5-webapi.md

         })
     .AddFacebook(facebookOptions =>
         {
-            // This is assuming that we use the secrete storage to store the secretes. facebookOptions.AppId = Configuration["Authentication:Facebook:AppId"];
+            // This is assuming that we use the secrete storage to store the secrets. facebookOptions.AppId = Configuration["Authentication:Facebook:AppId"];
             facebookOptions.AppSecret = Configuration["Authentication:Facebook:AppSecret"];
             facebookOptions.SaveTokens = true;
         });
 {% endhighlight %}

+## Implementing the authentication API

 Then, we need to create the API to sign in via the Facebook OAuth 2.0 provider.
 In my GitHub repository codes, it is the SignInFacebookAsync method from the [UsersController class](https://github.com/charlehsin/net5-webapi-tutorial/blob/main/TodoApi/Controllers/UsersController.cs).
 To explain this method better, the ordered authentication flow is described below.
 1. The front-end application sends the target API request.
 In our codes, it is "GET /api/Users/authenticate/facebook" (handled by SignInFacebookAsync method).